MuhammedMado/MuhammedMado/README.md

   <img  src="https://github.com/1999AZZAR/1999AZZAR/blob/main/resources/img/grid-snake.svg"
        alt="snake" /></a>
 </div>
-<div size='20px'> I am Seeking an opportunity in Digital IC Design Engineering to apply my education,technical skills, and passion for innovative digital IC design and i want to connect with
+<div size='20px'> I am seeking a technical field engineering role where I can apply my troubleshooting, maintenance, networking, and problem-solving skills.
 </div>
 <p></p>
 <div size='20px'> Committed to continuous learning and growth in order to contribute to the development of cutting-edge solutions in the field.